ghedo/safely/README.md

 ![Travis CI](https://secure.travis-ci.org/ghedo/safely.png)

 **safely** is a command-line tool to manage passwords.
-It stores all your login information (usernames and passwords) in a simple, JSON-formatted file, encrypted and signed using your OpenPGP key: this makes it pretty secure and allows manual decryption of the database when needed.
+It stores all your login information (usernames and passwords) in a simple JSON-formatted file, encrypted and signed using your OpenPGP key: this makes it pretty secure and allows manual decryption of the database when needed.

-## FEATURES
+## Features

  * Simple database format and schema (to ease manual manipulation)
  * Secure, GPG-based encryption which allows manual decryption (see above)